My Two Cents: Digital News - Netflix begins streaming Fox's The X-Files in HD. Tell us what you think! http://t.co/DcPVyXaap4

-Afternoon, folks!
-We’ve got a trio of new Blu-ray Disc reviews for you today...
+We’ve got a couple of new Blu-ray Disc reviews for you today...

-First, Russell Hammond has posted the Release Dates and Artwork update with all the latest Blu-ray, DVD and Video Game cover artwork and Amazon.com pre-order links.
-As always a portion of anything you order through our links goes to help support our work here at The Bits and we greatly appreciate it!
+Also today, our own Russell Hammond has posted the weekly Release Dates & Artwork update featuring all the latest Blu-ray and DVD cover art and Amazon.com pre-order links.
+As always, a portion of anything you order from Amazon after clicking through our links (on the right) goes to help support our work here at The Bits and we really do appreciate it.
+[Read on here…]